Fixing three dimensional geometries from entanglement entropies of CFT$_2$: Some useful results of CFT EE

-Note the $\Delta x$ here is the entanglement length of BCFT, which is one half of the entanglement length of the corresponding CFT.
+Note that $\Delta x$ here is the entanglement length of the BCFT, which is half the entanglement length of the corresponding CFT.

-In most of the cases, when one mentions the entanglement entropy, he/she really refers to the UV entanglement entropy, which is precisely what we have discussed thus far.
+Often, when one mentions the EE, he/she really refers to the UV EE, which is precisely what we have discussed thus far.
 However, when a free CFT is perturbed by a relevant operator, the correlation length $\xi$ (IR cut-off) takes a finite value.
-In the IR region $\Delta x\gg\xi$, the UV entanglement entropy (\ref{eq:EE infinite}) is no longer valid and there exists an IR entanglement entropy.
-The simplest way to calculate the IR entanglement entropy is to consider the action
+In the IR region $\Delta x\gg\xi$, the UV EE (\ref{eq:EE infinite}) is no longer valid, and an IR EE exists.
+The simplest method to calculate the IR EE is to consider the action